FGranda2/QUAC605-Final-Project/README.md

 pip install -r requirements.txt
 ```

 If running the Notebook on other platform, please refer to the requirements.txt.
-This file contains a list of all dependencies that can be manually installed on each platform.
+This file contains a list of all dependencies that can be manually installed for running the Notebook.